dotnet/android/Documentation/guides/building-apps/build-targets.md

 `error MSB4057: The target "InstallAndroidDependencies" does not exist in the project`

-The `AndroidSdkDirectory` is required as we need to know where to install the required components.
+The `AndroidSdkDirectory` and `JavaSdkDirectory` are required as we need to know where to install the required components.
+These directories can be empty or existing.
+Sdk components will be installed on top on an existing sdk installation.

 The [`$(AndroidManifestType)`](~/android/deploy-test/building-apps/build-properties.md#androidmanifesttype)
 MSBuild property controls which